Everything You Need To Know About Plant Based Milks For Pre-Dialysis (CKD Diet)

 Still, if used sparingly as part of a balanced pre-dialysis CKD diet plan –– combined with other nutritious foods like fruits and vegetables –– then incorporating small amounts of unenriched rice milk may provide some much needed relief from dietary restrictions related to managing kidney disease.

 Rice milk is made by pressing the rice, usually brown rice, filtering, and then blending with water.
 This can be used for cereals, healthy rice puddings, and other desserts.
-What cereals can you eat on a renal diet?

 You may want to avoid this option if you have pre-diabetes or diabetes, as it contains the highest amount of starches and carbohydrates out of all of the options.
 In terms of potassium, phosphorus, and protein levels, this milk may also be beneficial especially in the pre-dialysis stages of CKD.
+You can try just an apple cinnamon smoothie for a meal if you want!

 Potassium in Rice milk